 - NDT job deletion: NDT MnS producer receives the request to delete a simulation/emulation job instance.
 The NDT MnS producer stops the execution of the simulation/emulation and deletes the NDT job instance.

-- NDT function deletion: the MnS producer may delete an NDT Function instance that is not active.
+- NDT function deletion: the MnS producer may delete an NDT function instance that is not active.

 NOTE: All the life cycle operations may not be valid for all NDT Function instances.
 For example, a particular NDT function instance may not support suspending the NDT job execution.